tmcgilchrist/.emacs.d/README.md

 ## Tim's Emacs Configuration ##

 I use Emacs for most of my text editing needs, on my various Mac or Linux systems.
-Mostly I'm coding something in either Ruby, Erlang, JavaScript, CoffeeScript or Java.
+Mostly I'm coding something in either Haskell, OCaml, Erlang, JavaScript, CoffeeScript or Ruby.

 The basic structure of the directories is: